-COL. ANICETO VICENTE, Filipino, 59 years of age, is currently the Director for Safety and Security and 34 years in the Armed Forces of the Philippines.
+COL. ANICETO VICENTE served for 34 years in the Armed Forces of the Philippines.
 Aside from security matters, he was assigned in various fields including personnel management, intelligence, operations, logistics, and training.
 His last assignment was as Group Commander with the main task of developing and utilizing the Reserve Force in the five provinces of Region 1 and Cordillera Autonomous region.

-JOSE MARIA C. LEDESMA III, Filipino, 47 years of age, is currently the Director for Corporate Communications and has been employed with the company since 03 December 2018.
-He graduated from the University of West London with a Bachelor of Arts degree in Design and Media Management.
+JOSE MARIA C. LEDESMA III graduated from the University of West London with a Bachelor of Arts degree in Design and Media Management.
 He has more than 20 years' experience in the fields of advertising, marketing, and public relations.
 Prior to working at the Company, he was Assistant Director for Public Relations in an integrated resort.
+He has been employed with the Company since 03 December 2018.